Grace Millane murder trial: Tinder match tells jury of 'terrifying' sexual encounter with accused

 Warning: Contains graphic content of a sexual nature.

-An Auckland woman who says she feared for her life while on a date with the man now accused of murdering British backpacker Grace Millane will continue giving evidence today.
+An Auckland woman has described the man accused of murdering Grace Millane as a "sociopath" after matching with him on Tinder for a sexual encounter.

-She was one of three woman to tell their story to the jury yesterday, which included the accused's supposed predilection for erotic asphyxiation, as the second week of the murder trial began yesterday.
+She was one of three women to tell their story to the jury yesterday, which included the accused's supposed predilection for erotic asphyxiation, as the second week of the murder trial began yesterday.

 Crown prosecutors allege that on the night of December 1 - the eve of Millane's 22nd birthday - the accused, 27, strangled the young Brit to death in his central city apartment after the pair spent the night drinking.